-Pre- or Co-requisites: Senior Years: One of EDUC 415-2, 461-2, or 472-2; Early Years: EDUC 457-2 and 489-2 for ongoing professional development.
+Pre- or Co-requisite: Secondary Years: One of EDUC 415-2, 461-2, or

+472-2; Elementary Years: EDUC 457-2 and 489-2

 EDUC 495-1 Professional Issues: Portfolios This seminar will focus on presentation and evaluation of teacher candidates' professional portfolios developed over their past two years of study and practical experience.
-Other topics will include the transition to work, and developing a personal plan
+Other topics will include the transition to work, and developing a personal plan for ongoing professional development.